The Aerospace Blockset™ product supports an interface to the third-party FlightGear flight

 via UDP network packets to a running instance of FlightGear.
 The blockset supports

 multiple standard binary distributions of FlightGear.
-See Run FlightGear with the Simulink Models for interface details.
+See Run FlightGear with Simulink Models for interface details.

 FlightGear is a separate software entity not created, owned, or maintained by MathWorks.

-The Aerospace Blockset product supports these FlightGear versions:
+The Aerospace Toolbox product supports FlightGear versions starting from v2.6.

 supported version.
 When you open the model, the software returns a warning or error.